Contacting backup server message prevents web restore

 If you can connect to port 4285, your backup is likely undergoing archive maintenance.
 During the process of archive maintenance, access to the archive is restricted and restores from the Code42 console are disabled.
 Once maintenance is complete, restores from the Code42 console are re-enabled.

-If you have access to the Code42 app, the status for archive maintenance is visible when you open the app.
+If you have access to the Code42 agent, the status for archive maintenance is visible when you open the app.

 Cannot connect to port

-If you are using a shared computer, uninstall the Code42 app after completing the restore.
+If you are using a shared computer, uninstall the Code42 agent after completing the restore.

 If you are unable to connect to port 4285 using the Telnet test, a router or firewall may be blocking the port, or another application is using it.
 You can resolve this issue by adjusting the software firewall, enabling port forwarding, or moving to a new Internet connection: